aress31/testssl2xlsx/README.md

 ## Possible Improvements
 - [ ] Adding new features, such as --protocols filtering.
+- [ ] Enforce the correct file extensions (input file(s) must be .json, output file must be .xlsx)
+- [ ] Reconfigure the logging module to load its settings with a configuration file
+- [ ] Implement support for directory input rather than individual files.
 - [ ] Source code optimisation.

 ## Donations